pplu/perl-lambda-byor/README.md

 this will generate another zip file in the layers directory that can be uploaded with `install-lambda-deps`

  - Write code.
-Start a file called `lambda_code`.
+Start a file called `lambda`.
 Write a Perl subroutine:

 ```
-sub my_function {
+sub main {
   return "I'm alive!"
 }
 ```

-Create a zip with with the `lambda_code` file: `zip layers/lambda.zip lambda_code`
+Create a zip with with the `build-lambda-function`.
+This creates a zip with the code in the layers directory

-In the AWS Console: create a Lambda function with a custom runtime.
-Set the handler to the name of the file, followed by '.' and the name of the function to invoke: `lambda_code.my_function`.
+Configure the `lambda-perl.config` file:

+Add the config keys:

 ```
-aws lambda --region xx-xxxx-x update-function-code --function-name LambdaFunctionName --zip-file fileb://./layers/lambda.zip
+handler: lambda.main
+role: arn:aws:iam::XXXXX:role/XXXXX
 ```

+handler is formed by the name of the file that contains the lambda function (`lambda` in this example), followed by `.` and the subroutine to invoke in that file.

+Invoke `install-lambda-function` to up create the lambda function in AWS.

  - Invoke the function

 You can invoke the function with the AWS CLI, or with Paws: `paws Lambda --region x Invoke FunctionName TheNameOfYourLambda Payload ''`

-The bootstrap script will require the `lambda_code` file (or whatever the handler of the Lambda function tells it to), and will invoke the `my_function` sub in the hello file with the parsed JSON payload passed to the function as a hashref as it's first argument.
+The bootstrap script will require the `lambda` file (or whatever the handler of the Lambda function tells it to), and will invoke the `main` sub in the lambda file with the parsed JSON payload passed to the function as a hashref as it's first argument.

 TODO
 ====

-Automate the lambda.zip file creation

-Ship the bootstrap script with the lambda runtime (instead of the final lambda.zip file)

 Follow all the Processing Tasks in [custom runtimes section](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)